softace/citrix_workspace_app-vagrant/README.md

 * Debian Packages
   * Full Package (Self-service support) Receiver for Linux (x86_64)

-and put the file in this directory
+and put the file in this directory.
+Then run

 ```
 vagrant up